Location: Koh Rong, Cambodia

 - Healthy level of general fitness and stamina

-- Travel & medical insurance (to include unlimited diving up to 30 m depth)
+- Travel & medical insurance (to include unlimited diving up to 30 m depth for the R&M Project)

 - Necessary vaccinations as advised by your local travel nurse or GP